-Where our clients submit a fund dealing instruction, these orders will initially be dealt with by one of our fund dealers, who will liaise with the respective fund administrator to execute the order.
+Where our clients submit a fund dealing instruction, the order will be transmitted through to the respective fund administrator to execute at the next available valuation point.
 Our clients can place orders in the following types of funds: unit trusts, an open-ended investment company ("OEIC") and unlisted collective investment funds.